Preserved Moss: Best Types and Creative Applications

 In the right situation, yes!

-Preserved moss is ideal when you know you’re work will be exposed to the open air and won’t have the humidity levels to sustain live moss, for example, framed moss art.
+Preserved moss is ideal when you know your work will be exposed to the open air and won’t have the humidity levels to sustain live moss.

 So, let’s talk about these creative applications.
-I will give you a guide on how to get the most from your preserved moss designs and artwork.
+I’ll give you a guide on how to get the most from your preserved moss designs and artwork.

 How to Use Preserved Moss: Creative Ideas and Design Tips